1974 Nigerien coup d'état: Aftermath

 Diori was imprisoned until 1984 and remained under house arrest.
 Kountché's first official acts were to suspend the Constitution, dissolve the National Assembly, ban all political parties, and release political prisoners.
 A Supreme Military Council (CMS) was established on 17 April 1974 with Kountché as president.
 Its stated mandate was to distribute food aid fairly and to restore morality to public life.
 As a result, the army established four grain distribution centers in Zinder, Maradi, Birni-N'Konni and N'guigmi and moved important drought relief goods.
 Groundnuts were distributed to farmers for hunger relief rather than agriculture.
 The military council pledged to honor all international agreements, reducing the likely of a foreign overthrow of the coup.

 A consultative National Council for Development (CND) replaced the National Assembly.
 Due to the food policies of the new administration, support for the coup was high among the people of Niger.
 Although political parties were outlawed, opposition activists who were exiled during Diori's regime were allowed to return to Niger provided they would avoid political activity.
-In August 1975, Major Sani Souna Sido attempted a coup against Kountche which was quickly suppressed, with Sido being executed.
+In August 1975, Major Sani Souna Sido allegedly attempted a coup against Kountche which was quickly suppressed, with Sido being executed.
 On 21 February 1976, the regime appointed a majority of civilians to the cabinet.
 Two more coups were attempted on 15 March 1976 and 5 October 1983, but both failed.

 While a period of relative prosperity, the military government of the period allowed little free expression and engaged in arbitrary imprisonment and killing.
 The first presidential elections took place in 1993 (33 years after independence), and the first municipal elections only took place in 2007.